Sri Lanka's Headingley high

 The only Lord's Test hat-trick.
 In his second Test, South Africa's Geoff Griffin dismissed MJK Smith, Peter Walker and Fred Trueman with consecutive deliveries - but this was also the day he bowled his last ball in Tests.
 Griffin was no-balled for throwing 11 times, having previously been called 17 times in a tour match.
 He played no further Tests and did not bowl again on the tour.

 Another Lord's demolition.
 Australia were bowled out for just 78, their lowest score at Lord's in the 20th century.
 Their destroyers were not, as might have been expected, John Snow and Derek Underwood, but David Brown (5 for 42) and Barry Knight (3 for 16).
-Rain saved the Aussies, but Underwood had some fun in the second innings, in a spell of 18-15-8-2.
+Rain saved the Aussies, but Underwood had some fun in the second innings, with a spell of 18-15-8-2.

 The first televised Test match, between England and Australia at Lord's.
 The Cricketer reported that "the enthusiasm was tremendous and the famous ground looked its best in the warmth and sunshine, and the giant fire escape at the East corner beyond the Mound brought the wizardry of Television very palpably before everyone's eyes".
 The teams played out a high-scoring draw in what was the second of a five-match series, with Wally Hammond striking 240 to lift England to 494 in the first innings.
 England headed into the final match at The Oval 1-0 down, but pulled off victory to draw the series.